The Lineage of the King 1120 Mellophone

 I also used to own an early pattern Kanstul KAB-175.

-This instrument has a fabulous flugelhorn sound with a tenor horn mouthpiece (the same one I used in the Dynasty alto bugle and alto cornet).
-It is smoother and a shade darker than the Dynasty, and is a really refined sound.
-Which is not to say the Dynasty is rough; compared back to back with my lovely Couesnon flugelhorn the Dynasty sounds quite close, just with a bit more beef in the sound.
-But the Kanstul takes it a step further and makes the sound a little rounder and sweeter still.
+This instrument had a fabulous flugelhorn sound with a tenor horn mouthpiece (the same one I used in the Dynasty alto bugle and alto cornet).
+It was smoother and a shade darker than the Dynasty, and was a really refined sound.
+Which is not to say the Dynasty was rough; compared back to back with my Couesnon flugelhorn the Dynasty sounded quite close, just with a bit more beef in the sound.
+But the Kanstul took it a step further and makes the sound a little rounder and sweeter still.

-Unfortunately, with this mouthpiece the instrument also plays quite flat with the tuning slide all the way in.
+Unfortunately, with this mouthpiece the instrument also played quite flat with the tuning slide all the way in.
 This is likely because it was designed around the classic Mello 6 marching mellophone mouthpiece.
-I have one of those, and putting either it or my Hammond 5MP marching mello piece into the Kanstul fixes the pitch and feels like the right match for the horn size-wise…but also entirely loses that lovely velvet flugelhorn sound.
-With the Mello 6 it predictably sounds like a more focused, direct marching mellophone.
+I have one of those, and putting either it or my Hammond 5MP marching mello piece into the Kanstul fixed the pitch and felt like the right match for the horn size-wise…but also entirely lost that lovely velvet flugelhorn sound.
+With the Mello 6 it predictably sounded like a more focused, direct marching mellophone.
 Very bright and trumpety, but much fatter than any trumpet (or G soprano bugle).
-There may be a place for this sound, but I couldn’t find it and the big flugelhorn sound is really what I want in an alto bugle, so I eventually sold the Kanstul.
+There may be a niche for this sound, but I couldn’t find it and the big flugelhorn sound is really what I want in an alto bugle, so I eventually sold this instrument.

-Physically, the Kanstul is fantastic.
-The valves are the best I’ve ever owned in any kind of brass instrument…lightning fast and whisper quiet.
-The instrument itself feels like it weighs nothing in the hand, owning to its light weight and great balance.
+Physically, the Kanstul was fantastic.
+The valves were the best I’ve ever owned in any kind of brass instrument…lightning fast and whisper quiet.
+The instrument itself felt like it weighed nothing in the hand, owning to its light weight and great balance.
 I’m sure it would be a pleasure to march with, as instant horn snaps and moves are a piece of cake.
 The left hand grip is comfortable, there is a 1st valve slide kicker…it has everything you want.
 It feels like a massive leap forward in alto bugle design from the Dynasty, although the Dynasty’s super-compact form factor is definitely convenient.
-It is a shame then that the Kanstul doesn’t work out of the box with the tenor horn mouthpiece than the Dynasty happily accepts without issue; it could be that that early alto design was based around a larger, more tenor horn-like mouthpiece.
+It is a shame then that the Kanstul doesn’t work out of the box with the tenor horn mouthpiece that the Dynasty happily accepts without issue; it could be that that early alto design was based around a larger, more tenor horn-like mouthpiece.

-Although I never found a real use for the Kanstul and thus sold it, I do miss it.
+Although I never found a real use for the Kanstul and thus sold it, it’s one of the most enjoyable brass instruments I’ve ever played and I do miss it.

-To hear these alto bugles, check out this video:
+To hear the Kanstul meehaphone, Dynasty III alto bugle, and Kanstul KMB-175 alto bugle, check out this video: